-At Springboard, we think there's a bright future for retail.
+At Springboard Retail, we think there's a bright future for retail.
 When you begin to understand the shifts that are occurring, start to embrace the change and learn to navigate this new frontier, the possibilities are exciting.
-Retailers all over the world are trying new things, from tweaking their current models to facilitating complete overhauls.
+Brands and retailers all over the world are trying new things, from tweaking their current models to facilitating complete overhauls.
 They're taking the best of both worlds, online and offline, and merging them in dynamic new ways.
-In this new fronteir, pure ecommerce retailers have the advantage of a constant stream of data; the ability to collect, analyze and respond to data quickly.
+In this new frontier, pure eCommerce retailers have the advantage of a constant stream of data; the ability to collect, analyze and respond to data quickly.
 They understand where their customers are located, see what pages and items they are looking at in real-time and can map their customer's digital journey.
 They have a direct connection with the customer and can quickly pivot based on the insight they glean from their analytics.
 And, they are using this intelligence when they jump into the brick and mortar realm.

 Traditional brick and mortar retailers on the other hand still have the advantage when it comes to amplifying the human connection, giving people the ability to touch, feel and interact with products.
 They can facilitate or curate a community of like-minded people.
 It's the ability to offer a visceral experience that ultimately will attract people away from their devices and into the world through a form of social discovery.